madebycaliper/grunt-wp-deploy-boilerplate/README.md

 These are the base files necessary to start using [grunt-wordpress-deploy](https://github.com/jambox/grunt-wp-deploy-boilerplate) for your WordPress theme or plugin development workflow.

-Requirements
+Global Requirements
 ===========================

 You must have [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed.
-Get em.
+[Get em](https://docs.npmjs.com/getting-started/installing-node).

 This project also uses [Grunt](http://gruntjs.com/getting-started) – which will be installed in the target folder using when `npm install` is run – but you'll need to install the Grunt command line interface (grunt-cli) 'globally' so you can use the `grunt` alias on the command line.
 (If this doesn't make any sense, it's OK.
 Just follow the Grunt Getting Started instructions linked above and they'll walk you through it).

-Dependencies
+Project Dependencies
 ===========================

-If you're familiar with traditional `Gruntfile.js` structures you might notice an odd-looking Gruntfile here – there are two reasons:
+If you're familiar with traditional [`Gruntfile.js`](http://gruntjs.com/sample-gruntfile) structures you might notice an odd-looking Gruntfile here – there are two reasons:

 1. This project utilizes the [load-grunt-config](http://firstandthird.github.io/load-grunt-config/) package to allow modularization of Grunt tasks.
 Each file in the `./grunt` directory represents an _auto-loaded_ Grunt task (named like `{TASK_NAME}.coffee`).
 The meat-and-potatoes in `Gruntile.coffee` is the line that initializes this package: